Braves vs. Phillies Predictions & Picks - September 11

 Braves Performance Insights

-- The Braves have played as the favorite in nine of their past 10 games and won six of those contests.

-- In its last 10 games with a total, Atlanta and its opponents have combined to hit the over seven times.
+- In its last 10 games with a total, Atlanta and its opponents are 7-3-0 when it comes to hitting the over.

-- Over their last 10 games, the Braves are 2-1-0 against the spread.

-- Sportsbooks have implied with the moneyline set for this matchup that the Braves have a 58.3% chance to win.
+- The Braves have a record of 2-1-0 ATS over their last 10 games.

+- The implied probability of a win from the Braves, based on the moneyline, is 55.6%.

-- No team has scored more than the 826 runs Atlanta has this season.
+- Atlanta has scored the most runs (836) in baseball so far this year.

-- The Braves have a 3.89 team ERA that ranks fourth among all league pitching staffs.
+- The Braves' 3.92 team ERA ranks seventh across all league pitching staffs.

 Put your picks to the test and bet on with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!